-No action is required as this is an initial briefing/presentation.
-When the first reading is presented to City Council, staff will recommend approval.
+Staff recommends approval of the proposed amendments to Chapter 66.
 The proposed amendments were drafted using best practices from other tree preservation ordinances in Texas, and are a hybrid of two existing ordinances already in place in New Braunfels.
-The natural landscape, like the built environment, is a character defining feature of many historic neighborhoods and should not be viewed as an independent entity separate from the overall character of New Braunfels' historic neighborhoods.
-Additionally, the proposed amendment aligns with the City's goal of maintaining its status as a recognized Tree City by the Arbor Day Foundation, and would implement several Actions in Envision New Braunfels.
+The natural landscape, like the built environment, is a character defining feature of many historic neighborhoods, contributing to the overall character of New Braunfels' historic neighborhoods.
+Additionally, the proposed amendment aligns with the City's goal of maintaining its status as a recognized Tree City by the Arbor Day Foundation, and would implement several Actions in Envision New Braunfels, the City's Comprehensive Plan.